 Care should be taken when using the following materials, and material testing is advised:

-We recommend taking extreme caution when processing “flame-retardant” materials, as they often include of bromine.
-It is best to ask the manufacturer about the exact ingredients and material test-results before purchasing and marking any material.
+Be sure to take extreme care when processing 'flame-retardant' materials, as they usually contain bromine.
+It is always best to ask the manufacturer about all the ingredients and material test-results prior to purchasing and processing any material.

-If the materials mentioned above are laser engraved or laser cut, dusts or gases may be produced that are likely to endanger the laser user and functionality of the laser machine.
-For this reason, we never recommend using these materials.
+If any of these materials are laser engraved or laser cut, harmful dusts and gases may be produced that can damage your machine and even endanger yourself.
+Therefore, we never recommend using these materials.

 If you are unsure if a material is safe to laser engrave or cut with your Trotec laser or cnc laser cutting machine, please contact us.
 One of our laser experts will be happy to advise you.